Algorand-Developer-Retreat/Algo-Potato-Frontend/README.md

 For a more detailed explanation of the game mechanics please refer to the [Smart Contract repo](https://github.com/atsoc1993/Hot-Potato-Contract-AVM)

-## Current State

-- Testnet only
-- No cancel game
-- No disabling of 'play game' button 15 rounds after the vrf round
-- Asset game hooks are implemented but not yet integrated with frontend

 ## Getting Started

 You can visit the [Testnet deployment](https://algo-potato-frontend.vercel.app/) to play the game or you can run the front end locally by doing the following.